|

 The Bullet Cluster: The Most Convincing Proof

-Here is the critical result: X-ray observations show the hot gas concentrated in the center, where it piled up.
-But gravitational lensing maps of the total mass show that most of the mass passed straight through.
-It is offset from the gas, sitting ahead of it in the direction each cluster was traveling.
-The mass did not interact and slow down.
-It passed through like the stars did.7
+The key result: X-ray observations show the hot gas concentrated in the center where it piled up.
+But gravitational lensing maps of the total mass show that most of the mass passed straight through, offset ahead of the gas in the direction each cluster was traveling.
+Something comprising most of each cluster's mass responded to gravity but did not interact electromagnetically at all.7

 The Bullet Cluster did not just support dark matter.
 It separated it from ordinary matter in plain sight, a cosmic experiment no human could have designed.